 The Loveland, Colo., chief shares lessons from his time in media and urges leaders to maintain forward progress for their organizations

-On this episode of the Better Every Shift podcast, Zam and Janelle talk to a dear friend, Loveland (Colorado) Fire Rescue Authority Fire Chief Tim Sendelbach, about what it was like to serve as the editor-in-chief of two major fire service publications, then transition back into fire department life.
-The chief reflects on his career, his vision for Loveland, and how his career has come full circle.
+On this episode of the Better Every Shift podcast, Zam and Janelle talk to a dear friend, Loveland (Colo.)
+Fire Rescue Authority Fire Chief Tim Sendelbach, about what it was like to serve as the editor-in-chief of two fire service publications, then transition back into fire department life.
+The chief reflects on his family’s fire service connection, his vision for Loveland, and how his career has come full circle.

 Plus, we get into all this:

 - A “spicy” analogy for old school vs. new school leadership

 - His unique connection to the Beverly Hills Supper Club fire

 - When to hit the accelerator and when to tap the brakes